tommybobbins/PiThermostat/README.md

      cp client-secrets.json /etc/google_calendar

+Run the list_calendar.py

+     python list_calendars.py --no_auth_local_webserver

+This should create a sample.dat in the local directory.
+We need to copy this to /etc/google_calendar for neatness.

+     cp sample.dat /etc/google_calendar

-Uses pygame to build SDL interface to the thermometer Uses weather-util to retrieve weather info:
+Uses pygame to build an SDL interface to the thermometer Uses weather-util to retrieve weather info:

     sudo apt-get install weather-util